flame-engine/flame/doc/tutorials/klondike/step5.md

 the Stock Pile, the `Card` object receives the tap first and forwards it on to the `stock` object.

+## A graphics glitch

+If you moved multiple cards from one Tableau Pile to another, the internal code of the `TableauPile` class would formerly (in Tutorial Step 4) move the cards into place abruptly, as soon as the drag-and-drop ended.
+In the new code (Step 5), drags and drops use essentially the same code as before, so it is tempting to get that code to do a multi-card move as a series of animated moves each completing with an `acquireCard` call.
+But this caused some ugly graphics glitches.
+It appears they were due to `acquireCard` also calling the `layoutCards()` method of `TableauPile` and instantly re-arranging all the cards in the pile, every time a card was acquired.
+The problem has been solved (with some difficulty as it turned out), by adding a `dropCards` method to `TableauPile`, which mimics some of the existing actions while dovetailing some card animations in as well.

+The lesson to be learned is that it is worth giving some attention to animation and time-dependent concerns at Game Design time.
+When was that?
+Back in Klondike Tutorial Step 1 Preparation and Step 2 Scaffolding.

 ## Winning the game

 You win the game when all cards in all suits, Ace to King, have been moved to the Foundation Piles,